 Notable employers include: DWF LLP, the Home Office, Foreign and Commonwealth Office, Parabis Group, Amnesty International.

 The most common job titles are: Lawyer, Litigation Paralegal, Solicitor, Commercial in-house lawyer and Attorney-at-Law.

 All students on the MA programme will get active support in careers and development planning, both through structured sessions and workshops as well as individual advice from the Law School’s Employability Tutor, Chris Wilkinson.

-The Law School Careers & Development Programme is open to undergraduate and postgraduate students and we would encourage you to get involved with this.
+The Law School Careers and Development Programme is open to undergraduate and postgraduate students and we would encourage you to get involved with this.
 Several employers take part in the bespoke programme, providing an insight into the legal profession and the relevant recruitment processes.
 There is also help available for those of you who are thinking about non legal employers or academic routes following your MA.

 Students also have access to online Careers resources, including our employability skills page, which is aimed at helping you to think about or review your personality and values, to assist you when you are thinking about your options after the MA and how to move forward with your career plans.

 The research skills developed during the MA are excellent in preparation for further research, including doctoral studies.

 Applicants will normally be expected to have obtained an undergraduate degree in Law, management, or one of the social sciences, with honours (2:1 or higher, or equivalent).